mixmastamyk/console/docs/additional.rst

   add the first operand to every line, and fix the reset to default sequence at the end.
   So it *might* work as expected.
-  But that's not very efficient.
+  It's not very efficient either.
-  Best to try one of these workarounds instead:
+  Best to use one of these instead:

   .. code-block:: python